teamairship/tslint-react-config/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://github.com/teamairship/tslint-react-config-airship/blob/master/LICENSE).
+This package is available as open source under the terms of the [MIT License](https://github.com/teamairship/tslint-react-config-airship/blob/master/LICENSE).